Families of 2 more Las Vegas fire victims sue owner of Alpine Motel

 More than 40 fire code violations were discovered during an inspection of the property after the fire, including a defective fire alarm system as well as missing and inoperable smoke detectors.

-The families of Bennett and Lombardo are each seeking upwards of $50,000 in damages.
+The families of Bennett and Lombardo are each seeking upward of $50,000 in damages.

 Contact Max Michor at mmichor@reviewjournal.com or 702-383-0365.
 Follow @MaxMichor on Twitter.